 The P90X3 program is a 90-day workout system from Beachbody that can be accessed as part of your Beachbody On Demand subscription or purchased as DVDs.

-Designed for both fans of the original P90X series and for those who want to get in better shape with minimal time commitment, the P90X3 fitness series promises to boost your fitness with thirty-minute workouts.
+Designed for both fans of the original P90X series and for those who want to get in better shape with the minimal time commitment, the P90X3 fitness series aims to boost your fitness with thirty-minute workouts.

-“You can get ripped from a 30-minute workout at home,” he told us, “[While] exercise is not more effective for the first 30 minutes, at the beginning of a workout you will inevitably have more energy.
+“You can get ripped from a 30-minute workout at home,” he told us, “[While] exercise is not more effective for the first 30 minutes, at the beginning of a workout, you will inevitably have more energy.

 In other words, a shorter workout can lead to a harder sustained output for its duration.

 I tried this program out to see what it offers and shared my experience below, along with other important details that will help you decide if this is the right option for you.